GrahamDumpleton/mod_wsgi/docs/user-guides/access-control-mechanisms.rst

 authentication, then it is necessary to explicitly configure mod_wsgi to pass the required headers through to the application.
 This can be done by specifying the WSGIPassAuthorization directive in the appropriate context and setting it to 'On'.
-Note that prior to mod_wsgi version 2.0c5, this directive could not be used in .htaccess files.

 When passing of authorisation information is enabled, the authorisation headers are passed through to a WSGI application in the